datanav/docs/management-studio.rst

     :align: center
     :alt: DataSet

 Datasets
 ========

 This contains a list of each dataset in this node.
-By clicking on a dataset, it takes you into the entities this dataset consists of.
+By clicking on a dataset you will access the entities this dataset consists of.
 From here you can **“Go to pipe”** which takes you straight to pipe used to generate this dataset.
 You can also “delete” this dataset” by pressing **“Delete“** button.
 If the pipe has recently been running, you can press **“Refresh”** to get latest update.

 .. image:: images/Datasets.png
     :width: 600px